jpperezu/DDPMs/README.md

 ![point2_image](./point2.png)

 Observe the original images from Fashion CIFAR-10. **Discuss the influence of EMA and CFG in the overall quality of the generated images.** 🤗 {1.0}

+## Bonus {0.5}

+Empirically, [Ho et al. (2020)](https://arxiv.org/abs/2006.11239) found that suing a simplified objective that ignores the weighting term to train the diffusion model works better.

 ## References